 - Push your stomach down onto your elbows and Lower your forehead to the floor.

 - Straighten your knee, stretch out your both legs behind you.

-- Lift your head off the floor and look forward.
+- Lift your head off the floor.

 - In this position, raise your whole body, balanced by the elbows on the abdomens muscles and the weight entirely on the palms.